ionic-team/ionic-framework/core/src/components/datetime/readme.md

-### `reset(value?: string | undefined) => Promise<void>`
+### `reset(startDate?: string | undefined) => Promise<void>`

 Resets the internal state of the datetime but does not update the value.
-Passing a value ISO-8601 string will reset the state of te component to the provided date.
+Passing a valid ISO-8601 string will reset the state of the component to the provided date.
+If no value is provided, the internal state will be reset to today.

 #### Returns